op3/boris/README.md

 We thank U. Friman-Gayer for valuable discussions and J. Kleemann for testing.
-This work has been funded by the State of Hesse under the grant “Nuclear Photonics” within the LOEWE program.
+This work has been funded by the State of Hesse under the grant “Nuclear Photonics” within the LOEWE program (LOEWE/2/11/519/03/04.001(0008)/62), and by the Bundesministerium für Bildung und Forschung (BMBF, Federal Ministry of Education and Research) under grant 05P21RDEN9.
 O. Papst acknowledges support by the Helmholtz Graduate School for Hadron and Ion Research of the Helmholtz Association.